-SoCalGas's October 16, 2015 comments reiterate its opposition to the new efficiency standards, stating "[a]lthough we are pleased that an effort is being made
+SoCalGas's October 16, 2015 comments reiterate its opposition to the new efficiency standards, stating "[a]lthough we are pleased that an effort is being made to find a compromise, we remain concerned that DOE did not address our original comments to the NOPR . . . this rulemaking is neither technically feasible nor economically justified.
+SoCalGas respectfully requests that the DOE address the flawed methodology in the NOPR as outlined in our July 10, 2015 comments."

 5. SoCalGas filed public comments on the DOE's Supplemental Notice of Proposed Rulemaking (SNOPR), posted January 9, 2017, in the DOE's Furnace Rule docket.
-SoCalGas included a report by GTI (July 7, 2015, V2 Revision July 15, 2015) and a second report by Negawatt Consulting (December 20, 2016).
+SoCalGas included a report by GTI

+(July 7, 2015, V2 Revision July 15, 2015) and a second report by Negawatt Consulting (December 20, 2016).

 SoCalGas's January 9, 2017 comments describe further analysis that SoCalGas conducted, and states "SoCalGas respectfully requests the DOE review the summary of findings below and address all concerns with the [technical support document] and [life cycle cost] prior to issuing a final rulemaking."
-17

-The second report by Negawatt Consulting states "[t]he analysis showed that most of the initial concerns noted in the NOPR still exist in the LCC inputs, assumptions, and methods...Notwithstanding these (compounding) concerns, recalculating payback period and LCC savings for California and Southern California without any other changes to the DOE LCC . . . further illustrates the major detrimental impact this rule would have to SoCalGas customers "18
+The second report by Negawatt Consulting states "[t]he analysis showed that most of the initial concerns noted in the NOPR still exist in the LCC inputs, assumptions, and methods...Notwithstanding these (compounding) concerns, recalculating payback period and LCC savings for California and Southern California without any other changes to the DOE LCC . . . further illustrates the major detrimental impact this rule would have to SoCalGas customers . . . . "

-6. SoCalGas, SDG&E, and SCE filed joint public comments, posted November 3, 2016, in DOE Docket # EERE-2014-BT-STD-0005, 2016-09-02 Energy
+SoCalGas, SDG&E, and SCE filed joint public comments, posted November 3, 2016, in DOE Docket # EERE-2014-BT-STD-0005, 2016-09-02 Energy Conservation Program: Energy Conservation Standards for Residential Conventional Cooking Products; Supplemental notice of proposed rulemaking.